-Not only does spending too much on games and toys lose you or others money, it also makes you lose interest in more productive activities such as sports which keep you fit and healthy and expand your social networks.
+Not only does spending too much on games and toys lose you or others money, it also makes you lose interest in more productive 'activities such as sports which keep you fit and healthy and expand your social networks.
 Although I and many others wish it was the case, playing with toys and video games doesn't exactly get you physically fit, although some games have been proven to improve eyesight and mental ability.

-Although I have talked about the costs that games and toys canincur if not used in moderation, I still believe it is things should be regulated important to allocate some money to such activities, to keep the person in a good frame of mind.
+Although I have talked about the costs that games and toys canincur if not used in moderation, I still believe it is important to allocate some money to such activities, to keep the person in a good frame of mind.
 However, spending too much money on these activities can also cause one to develop bad habits regarding how they spend their money as an adult.
-It is important for young adults to learn that leisure time is only one facet of life, and that every thing should be done in moderation.
-1/3 / 34 In conclusion, I believe it is important to allocate time and money to toys and games, however, everything must be done in moderation In conclusion, I believe it is important to allocate time and money to toys and games, however, everything must be done in moderation, and it is an important role of parents/guardians to ensure that time and money spent on these activities is regulated. that time and money spent on these activities is regulated.
+It is important for young adults to learn that leisure time is only one facet of life, and that everything should be done in moderation.

+In conclusion, I believe it is important to allocate time and money to toys and games, however, everything must be done in moderation and it is an important role of parents/guardians to ensure that time and money spent on these activities is regulated.
+This page has been left blank intentionally.